 - The lungs are not black throughout the whole chest

-- The diaphgram is not visualized from top to bottom
+- The diaphgram is not visualized at the bottom

 - The heart seems huge because the liver and stomach are pushing up against it from below